To put it simply, video ad networks help both publishers and advertisers to trade video ad impressions at scale.

 Video ad networks Vs Video ad exchanges

 Similar to video ad networks, video ad exchanges connect both publishers and buyers.
 But you can’t directly sell your ad impressions in an exchange.
 Video ad exchanges allow publishers to sell their ad inventories through the SSP (Sell-Side Platform).
-It’s rare to see an ad exchange which only sells video.
+It’s rare to see an ad exchange that only sells video.

 Ad Exchanges usually sell all sorts of impressions (from image to video to rich media ads) to the buyers.
 Buyers use a DSP (demand-side platform) to buy impressions from the exchanges.
 Here’s the detailed difference.